cyph/pqcrypto.js/packages/superfalcon/README.md

 		console.log('Import #2:');
 		console.log(keyPair2);

-		// Constructing an entirely new SuperFALCON key pair from
+		// Constructing an entirely new SuperFalcon key pair from
-		// the original FALCON key pair and a new ECC key pair const keyPair3 = await superFalcon.importKeys(
+		// the original Falcon key pair and a new ECC key pair const keyPair3 = await superFalcon.importKeys(
 			{
 				private: {